 In the past decade, more couples are going into business together than ever before.
+Running something like a Pita Pit franchise could be a great way to push each other to be the best possible version of yourselves in your professional career.
+If Pita Pit is of interest to you then you may wish to visit their site to learn more about franchise opportunities.
 Glenn Muske, an Oklahoma State University professor who has spent six years studying the topic, estimates that 3 million of the 22 million U.S. small businesses in 2000 were couple-owned.

 Mariam Hawley and Jeffrey McIntyre, a married couple of thirty years recently published “You and Your Partner, Inc.”, a book about the growing trend of entrepreneurial couples.